matyascorvinus/RL_FRBUS/README.md

 Python dependencies are listed in setup.py and should be automatically installed.

 ### Streamlit Frontend
-The Streamlit are using different Python version, hence it is advisable to install seperatedly with by running
+The Streamlit are using different Python version, hence it is advisable to install seperatedly

 ```
 pip install -r requirements.txt